IzumaNetworks/conftagz/README.md

 err = conftagz.PreProcessCobraFlags(&anotherstuct, nil)

 rootCmd.AddCommand(otherCmd)
-// Force cobra to parse the flags before runing conftagz.Process
+// Force cobra to parse the flags before running conftagz.Process
 // You will need to parse all the flags for all the commands
 // which have any conftagz fields rootCmd.ParseFlags(os.Args)